 Replacing Command Prompt with PowerShell

-In case you want to replace the Command Prompt with PowerShell in the File Explorer right-click menu, follow the quick steps described below.
+If you want to replace the Command Prompt with PowerShell in the File Explorer right-click menu, follow the quick steps below.

 - Open the Registry Editor and navigate to HKEY_CLASSES_ROOT\Directory\shell\cmd.